ayushgoel/wtb/presentation.md

 class: middle

 ```
-let req = NSFetchRequest(entityName: entityName())
+let req = NSFetchRequest(entityName: name())
 ```

 ???
-Explain that entityName() is given in protocol and thus safe to call by the extension method.
+Explain that name() is given in protocol and thus safe to call by the extension method.

 ---
 class: middle